ahsu1230/mathnavigatorSite/resources/README_3_domains.md

 What happens is the web server is launched locally at `http://localhost:8080`.
 If also launching the web client, it will be available locally at `http://localhost:8081`.
 From there, the web server and web client will be communicating with each other through these port numbers.

 The whole point of this is to simulate how a real web server on some IP address will interact with some user's computer or phone somewhere.
+We are setting up this environment so we can simulate this interaction all on our own computer!
+Once you are done developing, it is good practice to stop the web server and clients so those ports become available to other applications and to also free resources for your computer :)